Swiatek wins easily, but knows who's No. 1; Nadal bloodied

 Nadal hit a backhand and, on the follow-through, his racket ricocheted off the court and smacked him in the face, cutting his nose.
 Nadal layed down on his back on the sideline while a trainer treated him, bandaging the injury.

-“Well, just, a little bit dizzy at the beggining,” Nadal said after wrapping up the win about 20 minutes later.
+“Well, just a little bit dizzy at the beginning,” Nadal said after wrapping up the win about 20 minutes later.
 “A little bit painful.”

 Other winners Thursday included No. 8 Jessica Pegula, No. 9 Garbiñe Muguruza, No. 13 Belinda Bencic and No. 26 Victoria Azarenka, who didn’t get a handshake from Marta Kostyuk after beating the Ukrainian player.